Alisha98A/taskpilot-frontend/TESTING.md

 📌 Remaining Issue
 	•	validators.py cannot be deleted yet, as it still causes an error when removed.
 This file will be reviewed and cleaned up in a future update.
 Same goes for uninstalling cloudinary.

+Bug: Task Update API - 400 Bad Request on due_date

+Issue

+When updating a task via the API, the backend returned a 400 Bad Request error specifically related to the due_date field.
+The API response indicated a validation error with the due_date, even though the date appeared to be correctly formatted in the frontend payload.

+Root Cause

+The backend model expected due_date to be a DateTimeField, requiring a full ISO 8601 datetime string (including both date and time components).
+Initially, the frontend was sending only a date string (e.g., "2025-06-01"), which was insufficient for the model validation.

+Solution

+The frontend was updated to send a properly formatted ISO 8601 datetime string with time included (e.g., "2025-06-01T00:00:00" or an equivalent UTC time).
+This ensured that the due_date field matched the backend expectations.

+Example of the fixed payload:

+{
+  "title": "Cook pasta",
+  "description": "Find a recipe",
+  "priority": "medium",
+  "state": "open",
+  "category": "misc",
+  "due_date": "2025-06-01T00:00:00"
+}

+Key Takeaways
+	•	Always ensure date/time fields match the backend model’s required format.
+	•	Use ISO 8601 datetime strings for DateTimeField in Django REST Framework.
+	•	Check backend serializer error messages carefully — they often pinpoint the exact field causing the validation issue.